-What is ubuntu?
+What is Ubuntu?

 Features of Ubuntu

 LibreOffice, Firefox, Thunderbird, Transmission, and various lightweight games like Sudoku and Mines are all part of the standard Ubuntu installation.
-The built-in Ubuntu Software (formerly known as Ubuntu Software Center) and any other APT-based package management tools provide access to a large number of extra software packages.
+The built-in Ubuntu Software (formerly known as Ubuntu Software Center) and other APT-based package management tools provide access to many extra software packages.

 Uses of Ubuntu:-